Send photos and a location pin

 Use a real kitchen image that shows the completed under-sink connection, not only the dishwasher front.
 This proves the technical work behind the appliance.

-A clear original photo can support visual trust because the image shows actual plumbing work: valve position, hose routing, waste entry, clamp quality and cupboard access.
+A clear original photo can support visual trust because the image shows actual plumbing work: valve position, hose guidance, waste entry, clamp quality and cupboard access.
 The ideal replacement image is a sharp WebP job-site photo of a Plumb A Nator technician installing a high-loop waste hose with a proper spigot clamp in a Randburg kitchen.